 Chapter 7, Chapter 11 Or Chapter 13?

-If we are given an opportunity to correct past mistakes, most of us would jump at it.
+If we were given an opportunity to correct past mistakes, most of us would jump at it.
 That is the benefit of bankruptcy.
 It can stop harassment and give you a new financial beginning.
 If you make mistakes in the debt relief process, it can negatively affect your financial goals.
-Call me at the Law Offices of Stephen J. Kleeman.
-I am an experienced bankruptcy attorney in Baltimore County.

 Which Bankruptcy Is Best For Me And My Family?